daz4126/Nanny-State/README.md

 You can see the finished app and code [on CodePen](https://codepen.io/daz4126/pen/oNWZdyd).

-It starts in the same way as the last example, by importing the functions we'll use and initializing the state:
+It starts in the same way as the last example, by importing the Nanny State functions and initializing the state:

 ```javascript
 import {Nanny,html,render} from 'https://daz4126.github.io/Nanny-State/main.js'